 Variability of Phytoplankton Biomass and Composition

-Mean total surface water phytoplankton biomass ranged from less than 50 µg carbon L-1 too a maximum of 550 µg carbon L-1 in the North Shoal region during the Fall 2013 sampling event (Fig. 2).
+Mean total surface water phytoplankton biomass ranged from less than 50 µg carbon L-1 to a maximum of 550 µg carbon L-1 in the North Shoal region during the Fall 2013 sampling event (Fig. 2).
 In Year 1 of the study, the highest mean biomass was observed in the Fall sampling of 2013, and all four groupings of phytoplankton (i.e. cyanobacteria, diatoms, dinoflagellates and “other” taxa) were significantly represented in one or more of the four sampling events.
 In Year 2, mean biomass levels were highest in the summer sampling event in three of four regions, and cyanobacteria took on a more important role among the four groups in most of the events, compared to Year 1.

-Mean total bottom water phytoplankton biomass ranged from les then 50 µg carbon L-1
+Mean total bottom water phytoplankton biomass ranged from less than 50 µg carbon L-1

-To a maximum of 300 µg carbon L-1 in the South Shoal region during the Fall 2013 sampling event (Fig. 3).
+to a maximum of 300 µg carbon L-1 in the South Shoal region during the Fall 2013 sampling event (Fig. 3).
 In contrast with surface water samples, diatoms were more consistently significant contributors to total phytoplankton biomass in the bottom samples (Fig. 3, Table 1).
 Conversely, mean dinoflagellate biomass levels tended to be lower in bottom water samples, although the overall difference was not statistically significant (Table 1).
 Similar to surface water samples, bottom water samples showed significant representation of all four groupings of phytoplankton in Year 1, while in Year 2 the relative importance of cyanobacteria increased (Fig. 3).

 For the two year study period, mean total phytoplankton biomass was higher in bottom than surface water samples in all four regions, but there were no significant differences between regions within each depth category (Table 2).
 A seasonal comparison of mean total phytoplankton biomass in surface and bottom water samples showed only one significant difference, i.e. mean surface water biomass in the fall season was higher than the other three seasons (Table 3).
 The latter difference was primarily driven by the surface blooms of the cyanobacterium Trichodesmium erythraeum, dinoflagellates and “other” taxa in the Fall sampling of 2013.